-Note: The TSH and TSC are contacts that are internal to the indoor comfort control.
+Note that the TSH and TSC are contacts that are internal to the indoor thermostat.

-With the disconnect switch in the ON position, current is supplied to the control transformer.
+With the disconnect switch is in the ON position, current is supplied to the control transformer.
 The cooling cycle is enabled through the low voltage side of the control transformer to the "R" terminal on the indoor thermostat.
-With the comfort control set to AUTO and TSC-1 contacts closed, power is supplied to the "O" terminal on the indoor thermostat to the switchover valve coil (SOV).
+With the system switch in the AUTO position and TSC-1 contacts closed, power is supplied to the "O" terminal on the indoor thermostat to the switch-over valve coil (SOV).
 This energizes the switch-over valve (SOV) and places it in the cooling position (it is in the heating position when deenergized).